ecn310/course-project-accidentsteam/literaturereview.md

 - When there are random inspections of firms safety and health risks, there are less workplace accidents, which in turn allows for less injury related costs to firms, including lawsuits.

 **Theories that supported this hypothesis:**
-- Cost to Firms
+- Cost to Firms.
-- Potentially, an increase in profit or wages long term.,
+- Potentially, an increase in profit or wages long term.
+- Random inspections increase the probability that violations will be detected, and hence the benefit of violations is reduced; when the benefit of violations go up, there should be fewer violations.

 ### Source III.
 What affect dose labor unions have on workplace safety